ibm-messaging/connectivity-pack-kafka-connectors/connectors/source-connector.md

 # Connectivity Pack source connector

-The Connectivity Pack source connector enables streaming data from external data sources, such as Salesforce, into Kafka topics.
+The Connectivity Pack source connector enables streaming data from source systems, such as Salesforce, into Kafka topics.
 These [Kafka Connect](http://kafka.apache.org/documentation.html#connect) connectors use the [IBM Connectivity Pack](../ibm-connectivity-pack/README.md) to enable the data flow between the source system and Kafka.

 The connector can be configured to stream the required data by specifying the source system, and a list of objects and associated events that are to be streamed.

-The connector uses a Connectivity Pack instance as a bridge that retrieves events from the data source and sends them to the connector for publishing to Kafka topics.
+The connector uses a Connectivity Pack instance as a bridge that retrieves events from the source system and sends them to the connector for publishing to Kafka topics.

 ## Configuration

 The following configuration options are supported and must be configured in the `config` section of the `KafkaConnector` custom resource.

-**Note:** See the [application-specific guidance](../applications/) for supported values of your source system, such as [Salesforce](../applications/salesforce.md).
+**Note:** See the [system-specific guidance](../systems/) for supported values of your source system, such as [Salesforce](../systems/salesforce.md).

 ### Source information